News

 University of the West of England

-UWE’s School of Creative and Cultural Industries offers courses in subjects including drama, filmmaking, animation, photography, media production, journalism, creative and professional writing, film studies and media communications.
-There are also several fashion and textile and design courses.
+UWE’s School of Arts offers courses in subjects including drama, filmmaking, animation, photography, media production, journalism, creative and professional writing, film studies and media communications.
+There are also several fashion and design courses.

 Facilities include film, photography and animation studios as well as drama, acting and music facilities.